brickpool/logo/extras/docs/PG-Protocol.md

 Command | Address | Data
 --- | --- | ---
 1 byte | 2 bytes | 1 byte
-Data Code | 16bit Address Offset | Data Byte
+Data Code | 16/32bit Address | Data Byte
 >Figure _Write Byte_ Query Message

 The _Address_ field is an offset of the memory specified by the _LOGO!_ device.
 The _Data_ field is a numeric expression that write a byte value into the memory.

-Here is an example of a request to write `00` to the memory address `1f 02`:
+Here is an example of a request for write `00` to the memory address `1f 02`:

 Field Name | Code \(hex\) | Meaning
 --- | --- | ---